algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 - Mock-ups and Prototypes:
   - Iterative mock-ups and game prototypes to gather feedback and ensure alignment with client expectations.
 - Supporting Documentation:
-  - Functional Specification: Outlines the game’s features and functionality.
+  - Functional Specification: Outlines the game's features and functionality.
   - Technical Specification: Details the technical architecture and implementation.
-  - Test Plan: Describes the strategy for ensuring the game’s quality and reliability.
+  - Test Plan: Describes the strategy for ensuring the game's quality and reliability.
   - User Manual: Guides end-users on how to play and interact with the game.
   - Management Planning and Weekly Reports: Tracks progress and highlights milestones.
 - Final Presentation:
-  - A 15-minute presentation summarizing the project’s outcomes, key insights, and deliverables.
+  - A 15-minute presentation summarizing the project's outcomes, key insights, and deliverables.

 ### 1.4.
 Project Organization